sseefried/learning-agda/README.md

 while studying Agda.
 Posts in here are written in Literate Agda using Markdown so that they can be rendered nicely in GitHub.

-These files can be loaded by Agda however and I encourage the reader to do this.
+However, these files can also be loaded by Agda and I encourage the reader to do this.

 Modules in here should be self-contained and get posted